ai-platon/krokodil/README.md

 ```
 krokodil/
-└── krokodil.html    # The entire game — self-contained, single file
+├── krokodil.html       # The entire web game — self-contained, single file
+└── krokodil.apk        # Android APK — built with Android Studio
 ```

 No dependencies.
-No build step.
-No server.
+No build step for the web version.
 Just open and play.

 ---

 ## 🔒 Security & Privacy

 - Your API key is stored **only in your browser's localStorage** — it never touches any third-party server
-- All AI calls go **directly from your browser to Groq's API**
+- All AI calls go **directly from your browser (or the APK's WebView) to Groq's API**
 - To remove your saved key, click **🗑 Disconnect** in the API section

 ---

 ## 🤖 Model

 This game uses **Llama 3.3 70b Versatile** via [Groq](https://groq.com).
 Groq provides extremely fast inference — word sets typically appear in **under 2 seconds**.

 ---